Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Qualitative examples for zero-shot VideoQA

 \section{Qualitative examples for zero-shot VideoQA}

-To complement the qualitative examples shown in Figure~\ref{fig:qualitative}, Figure~\ref{fig:qualitativesup} illustrates additional qualitative results of zero-shot VideoQA for our \model{} model and compares them to Just Ask~\cite{Yang2022LearningTA}, as well as to variants of our approach that do not \textit{freeze} the language model (\textit{UnFrozenBiLM}) and use no visual modality (text-only), as evaluated in Section~\ref{sec:ablations}.
+To complement the qualitative examples shown in Figure~\ref{fig:qualitative}, Figure~\ref{fig:qualitativesup} and the video \textit{video\_examples.mp4} illustrate additional qualitative results of zero-shot VideoQA for our \model{} model and compares them to Just Ask~\cite{Yang2022LearningTA}, as well as to variants of our approach that do not \textit{freeze} the language model (\textit{UnFrozenBiLM}) and use no visual modality (text-only), as evaluated in Section~\ref{sec:ablations}.
 Consistently with the analysis done in Section~\ref{sec:zssota}, we observe that the \textit{unfrozen} variant can predict answers that lack text-only commonsense reasoning, \textit{e.g.}~in the first example of Figure~\ref{fig:qualitativesup2}, the word \textit{follow} is grammatically incorrect; in the second example of Figure~\ref{fig:qualitativesup2}, it is unlikely that a singer \textit{plays} a toad.
 The text-only variant does have strong language understanding, but makes visually-unrelated predictions.
-In contrast, consistently with our quantitative results (see Tables~\ref{table:parameters}, \ref{table:modalities} and \ref{table:zeroshot}), our model \model{} is able to correctly answer various questions in the diverse VideoQA setups (open-ended VideoQA, video-conditioned fill-in-the-blank, multiple-choice VideoQA), showing both a strong textual commonsense reasoning and a complex multi-modal understanding.
+In contrast, consistently with our quantitative results (see Tables~\ref{table:parameters}, \ref{table:modalities} and~\ref{table:zeroshot}), our model \model{} is able to correctly answer various questions in the diverse VideoQA paradigms (open-ended VideoQA, video-conditioned fill-in-the-blank, multiple-choice VideoQA), showing both a strong textual commonsense reasoning and a complex multi-modal understanding.

-Yet, our zero-shot model does not quite reach the performance of VideoQA-supervised models (see Table~\ref{table:fewshot}), therefore we analyze the room of potential improvement in Figure~\ref{fig:qualitativesup1}.
-Qualitatively, we find that the zero-shot model can fail on examples requiring complex temporal or spatial understanding \textit{e.g.}~in the third example of the second row, the model does not detect a toaster behind the woman; in the second example of the second row, the model gets confused as the person browses through different tabs from their phone.
-The results can also be semantically inaccurate, as in the first example of the second row, the model confuses a restaurant with a bakery; in the fourth example of the second row, the model confuses a chicken with another kind of bird.
+Our zero-shot model still underperforms compared to VideoQA-supervised models (see Table~\ref{table:fewshot}) and we analyze its failure cases in Figure~\ref{fig:qualitativesup1}.
+Qualitatively, we find that the zero-shot model can fail on examples requiring complex temporal or spatial understanding \textit{e.g.}~in the third example of the second row, the model does not detect a toaster behind the woman; in the second example of the second row, it gets confused as the person browses through many different tabs from their phone.
+It can also be semantically inaccurate, as in the first example of the second row, the model confuses a restaurant with a bakery; in the fourth example of the second row, it confuses a chicken with another kind of bird.